FOREX-Yen holds firm after post-BOJ surge, sterling rebounds

 Sterling bounced back above $1.4200, turning around from a slide to a two-month low of $1.4013.

-The dramatic move was a sign of how jittery the market is.
-Preparing for what could be the most volatile 24 hours in a quarter of a century, the world biggest banks including Citi and Goldman Sachs plan to draft senior traders to work through the night following the referendum.
+“$1.4 is an important level in a historical perspective.
+It is very rare for the pound to stay below that level.
+It may not be easily broken,” said a trader at U.S. bank in Tokyo.

-Comments from officials in Japan and Switzerland also suggest that central banks are on guard for any market fallout next week.
+Preparing for a market storm, many of the world’s biggest banks plan to draft senior traders to work through the night following the referendum, and policymakers in several countries are on guard against volatility.

 “The pound remains at the mercy of Brexit polls and Brexit odds by bookmakers,” said Rodrigo Catril, currency strategist at National Australia Bank.